 1. Do they imitate?

-- A first word is only considered a first word when your child says it spontaneously and with meaning attached.
-Correct?
-Therefore it is important to remember that a stepping stone to achieving this skill is the ability to imitate actions, noises, sounds or words.
-It might be non-verbally to begin with; something simple like banging the table with their hand.
-Copy them and they will copy you.
+A first word is only considered a first word when your child says it spontaneously and with meaning attached.
+Therefore, it’s important to remember that a stepping stone to achieving this skill is the abaility to imitate actions, gestures, sounds or words.
+It may be non-verbal to begin with, like banging the table.
+You do it and they’ll copy you.

-“It is within these back and forth interactions that the foundation of all a child’s future conversations is built.”
-(Why Interaction Comes Before Language, Hanen)
+“It is within these back and forth interactions that are the foundation of all a child’s future conversations is built.”
+(Why Interaction Comes Before Language, Hanen Centre)